gprMax/gprMax/docs/source/benchmarking.rst

 Using the following steps to collect and report benchmarking results for each of the models:

 1. Run gprMax in benchmarking mode, e.g. ``python -m gprMax tests/benchmarking/bench_100x100x100.in -benchmark``
-2. Use the ``plot_benchmark`` module to create plots of the execution time and speed-up, e.g. ``python -m tools.benchmarking.plot_benchmark tests/benchmarking/bench_100x100x100.npz``.
+2. Use the ``plot_benchmark`` module to create plots of the execution time and speed-up, e.g. ``python -m tests.benchmarking.plot_benchmark tests/benchmarking/bench_100x100x100.npz``.
 You will need to enter some machine identification information in the module.
 3. Commit the Numpy archive and plot file to the GitHub repository

 Results